-- 201. During operation, the presence of infrastructure would result in increased potential for snagging and manoeuvrability risks for fishing vessels.
-In addition snagging risks may arise as a result of sections of inter-array, platform link and export cables becoming exposed or as a result of interactions between fishing gear and protected sections of cables. - 202.
+- 199. During operation, the presence of infrastructure would result in increased potential for snagging and manoeuvrability risks for fishing vessels.
+In addition snagging risks may arise as a result of sections of inter-array, platform link and export cables becoming exposed or as a result of interactions between fishing gear and protected sections of cables. - 200.
 In order to assess the sea bed status, post-lay and burial inspection surveys may be undertaken after installation of cables.
-A cable burial plan will be required as part of the Deemed Marine Licence, as discussed in section 13.3.3. - 203.
-In addition, the location of cable protection and crossings would be made available to fishing stakeholders and in line with standard oil and gas industry practice, in instances where cable protection is required, procedures would be carried out to ensure that the protection methods used are compatible with fishing activities where feasible and practical.

-- 204. Furthermore, as described in Section 13.3.3 the required levels of information distribution would be undertaken through the channels of the Kingfisher Information System and Notices to Mariners, along with direct liaison with fishermen and their representatives.
-The primary purpose of this would be to ensure the appropriate awareness of potential risks amongst fishing vessel owners and crews. - 205.
-In conclusion, with the implementation of the measures, on-going liaison with fishermen and information distribution discussed above, safety issues for fishing vessels are considered to be broadly acceptable. - 206.
+A cable burial plan will be required as part of the Deemed Marine Licence, as discussed in section 13.3.3. - 201.
+In addition, the location of cable protection and crossings would be made available to fishing stakeholders and in line with standard oil and gas industry practice, in instances where cable protection is required, procedures would be carried out to ensure that the protection methods used are compatible with fishing activities where feasible and practical. - 202.
+Furthermore, as described in section 13.3.3 the required levels of information distribution would be undertaken through the channels of the Kingfisher Information System, Notices to Mariners, along with direct liaison with fishermen and their representatives.
+This would primarily be carried out to ensure the appropriate awareness of potential risks amongst fishing vessel owners and crews (section 13.3.3). - 203.
+In conclusion with the implementation of the measures and on-going liaison with fishermen and information distribution as discussed above, safety issues for fishing vessels are considered to be broadly acceptable. - 204.
 Safety risks arising from the potential for collisions with operation and maintenance vessels and allision with project infrastructure are addressed in Chapter 14 Shipping and Navigation.
-A separate assessment of potential safety issues associated with seabed obstacles is provided in section 13.6.2.7.
+A separate assessment of potential safety issues associated with sea bed obstacles is provided in section 194.